fstik-app/catalog/README.md

 ## Client setup

-* To get started with the API, you'll need to have Node.js and npm installed on your machine.
+* To get started with the client-side, you'll need to have Node.js 16.16.0 or higher and npm installed on your machine.
 You can download them from [here](https://nodejs.org/en/download/)
   * We recommend using the latest LTS version

 ### Installing